-This article contain a very importnat family court tip for pro-se litigants in providence Family Court.
-Pro-se* litigants often make fundamental mistakes in Providence Family Court including not understanding how to address the Judge.
-Also, self-represented parties also fail to understand what are proper arguments and improper arguments in Rhode Island Family Court
+This article contains a very important family court tip for pro-se litigants in Providence Family Court.
+Pro-se* litigants often make fundamental mistakes in Providence Family Court.
+These mistakes include not understanding how to address the Providence Family Court judge.
+Also, self-represented parties fail to understand proper arguments and improper arguments in Rhode Island Family Court.

 One of the biggest mistakes Pro- Se litigants make is not shutting up or quitting while they are ahead!

-But mother interrupted the Judge and decided she wanted to get in her two cents while the judge was speaking.
+interrupted the Judge and decided she wanted to get in her two cents while the judge was speaking.
 Mother wanted to get in the knockout punch, so to speak, while the judge had dad on the ropes!
 This angered the judge who had to tell her to keep quite while he was talking.
-This also shifted the judges attention to her history of alcohol abuse etc.
+This also shifted the judge’s attention to her history of alcohol abuse.

 If your opponent in Rhode Island Family Court is making a fool of himself, on the ropes or making dumb arguments and the judge is making your case then – SHUT UP!

-Let your ex-husband or ex-boyfriend/ ex-girlfriend ruin her own case with her own words or testimony.
-In other words if your winning keep quiet!
+Let your ex-husband or ex-boyfriend / ex-girlfriend ruin her own case with her own words or testimony.
+In other words, if your winning, be quiet!
 This is especially the case if you are not snow white or have your own set of skeletons in your closet.
 In the case discussed above, mom had her own issues with alcohol.

 * “pro se” means a party is acting as their own attorney